chama-x/ViT-model-on-the-MNIST-dataset/README.md

 - **Input Channels**: 1 (for grayscale images)

 ## Training
+I trained the model for only 10 epochs, which took about 20 minutes.
+This is a starting point, and I believe that increasing the epochs to around 30 could yield even better results.
+During this training, I achieved a test accuracy of **97.77%** on the MNIST dataset.

 - **Loss Function**: Cross-Entropy Loss
 - **Optimizer**: Adam
 - **Learning Rate**: 3e-4